BWO (band): 2008: Pandemonium - The Singles Collection

 A "greatest hits" album called Pandemonium - The Singles Collection was released on April 9, 2008.
 It contained most of their previous singles plus 3 new songs.
 "Lay Your Love On Me", their entry for Melodifestivalen 2008, was the first single release, reaching Number 2 in the Swedish singles chart, plus their first Number 1 in the influential Sveriges Radio P3 Tracks chart.
 "Barcelona" was a less successful second single, but third single "The Bells of Freedom" became a sixth Top 20 single after a tie-in with Europride 2008 in Stockholm.

 A DVD by the same name, containing all video clips, was released in the fall of 2008.

 2009: Big Science

 Big Science is the fourth studio album of BWO and was released on April 1, 2009.
 It features 12 brand new songs, but the album has a total of 14 tracks (two remixes are included).
 The first single is "You're Not Alone", which was released as a ballad and as a disco version (like they did with Open Door).
 The ballad version also served as BWO's entry in the 2009 Melodifestivalen.
 "Right Here Right Now" is the second single and was released on May 27, 2009.
 The third single.
 "Rise To The Occasion" was released in Scandinavia in the fall.

+On April 15, 2009, the band release their second compilation album Sunshine in the Rain – The Album, made specifically for Japanese market.
+It contains 15 songs and 3 remixes.
+The first single of this album is "Sunshine in the Rain" and the second single is "Lay Your Love on Me".